-Hip Dips: Expert Guide To Facts And Myths
+Hip Dips: Your Ultimate Guide To Facts And Myths

 We’re all for focusing on our lower halves in a positive way, which includes toning your glutes to accentuate your booty.
-However, with the internet attempting to legitimize hip dips, all I actually want to provide is accurate information to prevent you from believing anything you read or see on social media.
+However, with the internet attempting to legitimize hip dips, all we actually want to provide is accurate information to prevent you from believing anything you read or see on social media.

-So, What Are Hip Dips?
+So, What Are Hip DIps?

 Hip dips, also known as “violin hips” or, in fancy scientific jargon, “trochanteric depressions,” are the colloquial term for the inward depression—or curve—along the side of your body, right below the hip bone.